Frequently Asked Questions

 It’s a rally where collaboration and passion for the sport sit alongside competition.

 Yes — many entrants are stepping up to their first week-long gravel marathon.
-The key is choosing the right division and preparing properly.
+The Silver Frond is a shortened version of the event that covers the first three days of the rally.
+This is a great option for the first-time entrant.

-Remember, this is a full seven-day, 1000km+ challenge.
+Remember, this is a full seven-day, 1000km+ challenge (or three days for the Silver Frond).
 A car straight off the lot is unlikely to enjoy it — a level of preparation is essential to ensure your “shopping-cart” doesn’t fall apart along the way.

 Absolutely.
 Volunteers are a vital part of delivering “The World’s Best Marathon Gravel Rally”.
 If you are interested in roles such as marshalling, timekeeping, service park support or general event assistance, we’d love to hear from you.